 Training requirements for each position and employee are included in the training database.
 Audits can be performed using the database to review training records of individual employees to determine compliance with training requirements.
-Each a martine of Tarking as gard of Maw Employed Challegala & Alary was
+Each employee record indicates which courses are required and which have been completed.
+Periodic notifications are sent to supervisors if required courses are not completed within the required period.